ironiclensflare/recipe-tracker/README.md

 # Recipe Tracker

-A simple .NET 9.0 web application for tracking recipes and ingredients, using MongoDB as the database.
+A web application for tracking recipes and ingredients, built with React frontend and ASP.NET Core Web API backend, using MongoDB as the database.

 ## Features

 - Create, Read, Update, and Delete (CRUD) recipes
 - Store ingredients within each recipe (embedded documents in MongoDB)
-- Simple and clean web interface built with ASP.NET Core Razor Pages
+- Modern React frontend with TypeScript
+- YouTube video integration with embedded player
+- Video indicators on recipe cards
 - Bootstrap 5 for responsive design
 - MongoDB for NoSQL data storage
+- RESTful API
 - Fully containerized with Docker

 ## Prerequisites

-- Docker
-- Docker Compose
+- Docker and Docker Compose (for containerized deployment)
+- OR Node.js and .NET 9.0 SDK (for local development)

 ## Running the Application

+### Option 1: Docker Compose (Recommended)

 1. Build and start the containers:
 ```bash